George Cecil Ives: Cricket player in the 1890s and 1900s

 His interest in cricket led him to play a single first-class cricket match for the Marylebone Cricket Club in 1902.
 He also played cricket with teams of fellow-writers, including J. M. Barrie's Allahakbarries team and the Authors Cricket Club.
 In the 1890s, he captained a team representing the Authors' Club, and his team played three fixtures at Lord's Cricket Ground; but in 1899 he resigned from the club after overhearing members making violent and prejudiced comments about 'the homosexuals.'

 Ives was a member of the Humanitarian League, a radical advocacy group, which operated between 1891 and 1919.

 Recruitment efforts

 Ives met Oscar Wilde at the Authors' Club in London in 1892.
 Ives was already working for the end of the “oppression” of homosexuals, what he called "the Cause."
 He hoped that Wilde would join "the Cause", but was disappointed.
-In 1893, Lord Alfred Douglas, with whom he had a brief affair, introduced Ives to several Oxford poets whom Ives also tried to recruit.
+In 1893, Lord Alfred Douglas, with whom he had a brief affair, introduced Ives to several other homosexual Oxford poets whom Ives also tried to recruit.

-Order of Chaeronea

-By 1897, Ives founded the Order of Chaeronea, a secret society for homosexuals which was named after the location of the battle where the Sacred Band of Thebes was finally annihilated in 338 BC.
-The society held occasional meetings in London and provided a venue for the Uranian poets and writers to meet each other and keep in touch.
-Members included Charles Kains Jackson, Samuel Elsworth Cottam, Montague Summers, and John Gambril Nicholson.

-The same year, Ives visited Edward Carpenter at Millthorpe.
-This marked the beginning of their friendship.
+In 1897, Ives visited Edward Carpenter at Millthorpe.
+This marked the beginning of their friendship and political partnership.